88 Online Therapy Tips (Get Better Results and Save Money)

 Transference occurs when you transfer feelings you have toward your parents or other significant figures in your life onto your therapist.
 You assume your therapist thinks or feels like they do or did and you react intensely to it.
 When this starts to happen, it can be rocky, but hold on—if you work through the transference instead of shutting down or ending therapy, you can have powerful breakthroughs.

 68. Get comfortable with silence.

 Some therapists are more active than others, but all of them use silence to some extent.
 When your therapist pauses, take it as an invitation to reflect or let something that just happened sink in.
 Resist the urge to always fill in the silences.

 69. Don’t just assume your therapist knows something.

 It’s easy to misinterpret a therapist’s silence as a knowing silence, but your therapist is human, too.
 Even though therapists are skilled at reading nonverbal signals, they sometimes miss them.
-If you’re wondering why your therapist hasn’t responded to something, point it out and ask.
-This will help to counter misunderstanding and build your relationship.
+If you’re wondering why your therapist isn’t responding, ask them.
+This will help to counter misunderstanding and will build your relationship.

 70. Don’t take time constraints personally.

 In order to see multiple clients, therapists have to stick to their schedules.
 It’s also an important tool in therapy for your therapist to hold you accountable about time.
 Show up on time and don’t expect your therapist to let the session run over because you suddenly had a brilliant insight two minutes before your session was supposed to end.
 When your therapist has to cut you off to end the session on time, it’s not because they don’t care about you.

 71. Be curious.